coder-xander/xanderPool/README.md

 Logic: All workers managed by the Pool have three queues for three different priority levels.
 The threads owned by the worker always check from high to low priority, always executing the highest priority task in the queue first.

-#### Automatic Adjustment of Workers
+#### Automatically adjust the number of workers as a dynamic thread pool

-xanderPool is not a static thread pool.
-It can dynamically create and recycle resources.
+xanderPool can serve as a dynamic thread pool.
+Can dynamically create and recycle resources.

 ##### Creation